TVR S series: V8S (1991–1994)

-The V8S was launched in 1991 standard specification of the V8S included ½ hide leather interior, walnut trim, mohair hood, OZ alloy wheels, driving lamps, electric windows and door mirrors.
+The V8S was launched in 1991 standard specification of the V8S included half-hide leather interior, walnut trim, mohair hood, OZ alloy wheels, driving lamps, electric windows and door mirrors.

 The V8S contains a 4.0 L fuel-injected Rover V8 engine, with gas-flowed cylinder heads, higher lift camshaft, compression ratio upped to 10:5:1, revised manifold, new chip for the engine management system and a limited slip differential.
 The result is 240 bhp at 5250 rpm and 270 lbft of torque at 3000 rpm.

 The V8S has a number of cosmetic differences over the V6.
 The bonnet has a large hump - created to house the Italian specification supercharger but carried over to all V8S models.